Paul-J-Company/Systems-Design/Systems-Design.md

 &ensp;&ensp;Efficiency is about doing more with less.<br>
 &ensp;&ensp;Efficiency is all about minimizing resources while maximizing productivity.<br>
 &ensp;&ensp;Efficiency decreases Capex because you have to buy fewer things;<br>
-&ensp;&ensp;and also decreases Opex because there are fewer things to maintain (install, configure, etc.)<br>
+&ensp;&ensp;and also decreases Opex because there are fewer things to maintain.<br>
 &ensp;&ensp;and fewer things to power and cool;<br>
 &ensp;&ensp;and by definition each item is more efficient to power and cool.<br>